 Make sure you know that the healing process is a slow one that you can only do it at your own pace.
 The first months after the break up will be very intense, but don’t ever give up.
 Don’t think that it is taking too long, take your time and don’t let people push you in to doing things that don’t jive with your inner self.
 At the same time though, be open to new things if they pose no harm.

-I hope you all well in the future and that the universe rewards us all with lessons of growth and happiness.
+I wish you well in the future and hope the universe rewards us all with lessons of growth and happiness.

 For more tips on healing from a breakup – email or otherwise – read Starting Over After Your Relationship Ends – 8 Tips for New Beginnings.